 This process is to be repeated for each of the token provider accounts that delegate to you.
 The token provider from the Mina Foundation will check to see that you have sent back with this mechanism by the middle of the next epoch as described above.
 Failing to do so, can result in ineligibility for receiving delegations.

 Please repeat the process independently for each delegation, do not sum the results and divide by the number of total delegations.

 If you have computed a reward that has an odd number of nanomina and need to divide it between the two accounts it is okay to round down and keep the extra 1 nanomina.

-If you are computing the share of the stake from the foundation you can calculate the fraction of stake up to 5 decimal places and then truncate afterwards (ie. always round down).
+If you are computing the share of the stake from the Mina Foundation, you can calculate the fraction of stake up to 5 decimal places and then truncate afterwards (ie. always round down).

 If the Foundation share is 1 million MINA and the total stake is 3 million MINA, you can use 0.33333 as the stake share fraction.

 If the Foundation share is 2 million MINA and the total stake is 3 million MINA, you can use 0.66666 as the stake share fraction.

 Need any help?

 Post your questions in the the #delegation-program channel on the Mina Protocol Discord.